oliversturm/talk-to-resolve/README.md

 }
 ```

 This enables you to run the client using `yarn ttr` or `npm run ttr`.
-Run `ttr -h` for information on the support command line arguments.
+Run `ttr -h` for information on the supported command line arguments.

 ### Configuring The Client